-This will be the gravest and foremost question you need answered before taking that first step into the business world.
+This will be the gravest and foremost question you need to be answered before taking that first step into the business world.
 What type of structure will meet your needs?

-Let’s ponder and analyze the most popular types of businesses.
+Now, let’s ponder and analyze the most popular types of businesses.
 These top entities are merely open-ended suggestions to consider.
-And, by no means, the only options available to you.
+And, by no means, are the only options available to you.

 This information is presented here for your general knowledge of the various ways you can structure your business.
-Therefore, this information addresses the financial and legal portion of your business.
+Therefore, this information addresses the financial and legal portion of your company.

 A business owned by a single person.
 There is no legal or financial difference between the business and the owner.